gitlabhq/gitlabhq/doc/api/projects.md

 ## List projects

 Get a list of visible projects for authenticated user.
-When being accessed without authentication, all public projects are returned.
+When accessed without authentication, only public projects are returned.

 ```
 GET /projects